Diverting Organic Waste and Recyclables Now Mandatory Under New State Law SB 1383

 The Changes:

-• This now impacts residents, not just businesses and multi-family properties – sorting of organics and recyclables is now mandatory.
+- This impacts residents, businesses, and multifamily properties – sorting of organics and recyclables is now mandatory.

 HOW: How Do I Participate?

-Here are the law requirements for businessess and how you can participate to be compliant with the SB 1383 law:
+Here are the law requirements for businesses and how you can participate to be compliant with the SB 1383 law:

 BUSINESSES